 The Huntington University Mathematics Competition is provided as a means of fostering mathematical interest and expertise among students.

-The fall high school competition will be held Wednesday, October 23rd, 2013.
+The spring middle school competition will be held Wednesday, April 16th, 2014.

 Click here to see recent competition results.